oriPeisah-123IE/NBA--3PT-Revolution/README.md

 # 🏀 The NBA 3-Point Revolution (1997-2017)

- ## Project Overview
+ ### **Project Overview**
 This project provides a comprehensive data-driven analysis of how the 3-point shot transformed the NBA over two decades.
-By exploring a historical dataset of player statistics, I analyzed the shift in offensive strategies, the evolution of player roles, and the relationship between shooting volume and efficiency.
-The study was conducted using a robust dataset consisting of 24,691 rows and 53 columns, covering extensive player statistics across multiple eras.
+The study was conducted using a robust dataset consisting of **24,691 rows and 53 columns**, covering extensive player statistics across multiple eras.

+To extract meaningful insights, **I personally managed the entire data lifecycle**, including:
+* **Data Cleaning & Wrangling:** I cleaned the raw dataset by handling missing values, removing noise, and ensuring data integrity across 20 seasons of statistics.
+* **Advanced Data Processing:** I processed and transformed the data to calculate key performance metrics, such as seasonal averages and positional accuracy trends.
+* **Statistical Analysis:** I analyzed the shift in offensive strategies and player roles, focusing on the relationship between shooting volume and efficiency.

 ## The Mission
 The primary goal was to investigate the correlation between the exponential growth in 3-point attempts and league-wide shooting accuracy.
 Specifically, the project examines: